 This model doesn’t come with a collection box though it does at least feature a guard hood.
 I’d advise placing a garden tarpaulin underneath the exit chute so you don’t end up with a garden full of chippings and mulched leaves.

-The Stihl GHE 355 is an extremely efficient shredder-cum-chipper but it costs a lot of wonga and, at 1.41 metres, is tall and exceedingly.
+The Stihl GHE 355 is an extremely efficient shredder-cum-chipper but it costs a lot of wonga and, at 1.41 metres, is exceedingly tall.
 But, hey, it’s a Stihl so you can safely expect it to shred till the cows come home.

 This smart-looking electric model is about the same size and weight as the Bosch and Cobra, and just as well built, though some assembly is required, including fitting the wheels.

-Also, it doesn’t come with a tamper which would have felt somewhat safer than using a stick to coax in some of the more rebellious stuff.
-It eventually swallowed the lot but closer inspection of the huge 67-litre collection bin revealed that it had simply crushed rather than cut the branches.
-And that meant I wasn’t able to spread the remnants over the flowerbeds.
+It also doesn’t come with a tamper which would have felt somewhat safer than using a stick to coax in some of the more rebellious stuff.
+It eventually swallowed the lot but closer inspection of the huge 67-litre collection bin revealed that it had simply crushed rather than cut the branches, which meant I wasn’t able to spread the remnants over the flowerbeds.

 However, it made a much better fist of dealing with a couple of 30mm hardwood branches once I'd cut off a few gnarly twigs to get the branch through the small hopper opening.
 It was pretty quiet, too, which seemed to please the neighbours.